 Figure 5.3.2.4.1-1: MBS session release

-1. The NF Service Consumer shall send a DELETE request to release the MBS session.
+1. The NF Service Consumer shall send a DELETE request to release the MBS session (mbsSessionRef).

 2a.
 On success, the MB-SMF shall release ingress resource for the MBS session and return a "204 No Content" response.